The secret to sleeping well in winter

 Its winter and its cold out!
-So how do you keep your little one warm in winter to ensure they sleep well?
+So what is the secret to sleeping well in winter.
+How do you keep your little one warm enough to ensure they sleep well in winter?
 It makes sense to stay warm inside, but is warmth the best thing for sleep?
 How warm is too warm, and how do you know you’ve got it right?
 When this whole parenting gig is new to you (and even when it’s not), it can all be a bit overwhelming, so here are some things to be aware of in the cooler winter months.

 Cool is good for sleep